pingcap/docs-cn/production-deployment-using-tiup.md

 ### Step 1: Prepare the right machines for deployment

-The software and hardware recommendations for the **Control Machine** are as follows:
+The software and hardware recommendations for the **control machine** are as follows:

-- The Control Machine can be one of the target machines.
+- The control machine can be one of the target machines.
-- For the Control Machine' operating system, it is recommended to install CentOS 7.3 or above.
+- For the control machine' operating system, it is recommended to install CentOS 7.3 or above.
-- The Control Machine needs to access the external Internet to download TiDB and related software installation packages.
+- The control machine needs to access the external Internet to download TiDB and related software installation packages.
-- You need to install TiUP on the Control Machine.
+- You need to install TiUP on the control machine.
 Refer to [Step 2](#step-2-install-tiup-on-the-control-machine) for installation steps.

 The software and hardware recommendations for the **target machines** are as follows: